Where Do Abortion Pictures Come From?

 Finally, there is the common sense question of motivation.
 Why would anyone make these photos up?
 If these pictures were all a big hoax, if abortion wasn't really destroying tiny little people, why would so many people sacrifice huge amounts of time and money to oppose abortion?
 It doesn't make sense.
 Abortion advocates have a significant financial stake in abortion's continued availablity.
 It's easy to see why they argue the pictures are fake.
 The pro-life community, however, doesn't make money in opposing abortion.
 It loses money.
 Why would anyone be inclined to do that in defense of a hoax?
 Efforts to eliminate abortion exist because these pictures are real, and because they accurately depict what happens to innocent human beings thousands of times a day.

-NEXT PAGE: The Role of Law
+Continue to the next page: The Role of Law